JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

 used for your tests before.

 The best thing about Spock is that **it's basically a DSL (domain specifing language) for writing tests**.
-It's based on Groovy and is designed particularly for writing tests.
-It introduces some syntax features just for the purpose of tests.
+It's based on Groovy and is designed particularly testing.
+It introduces some syntax features just for that purpose.
 You may therefore expect some neat stuff in it (which is indeed correct).

 Groovy is kinda like a scripting version of Java - simple, less verbose but retains all the power of JVM.

-Benefits of using spock over Junit + mocking framework:
+Benefits from using spock over Junit + mocking framework:

 * Groovy - less verbose than Java
 * Additional syntax features designed for testing